 Our basic problem, says Trudy Goodman, is ignoring the reality of impermanence.
 Being mindful in the moment, appreciating this flowing, interconnected life, we miraculously free ourselves from habitual patterns.

 George Floyd’s mother couldn’t come running when he called for her, says Trudy Goodman.
-But mothers of the human family, from all over the world, did come running, pouring out in a pandemic to call for racial justice.
+But mothers of the human family did come running, pouring out to call for racial justice.

 Buddhist teacher Trudy Goodman looks at the history and harm of sexual misconduct by Buddhist teachers, and what we can do to stop it.